Compounding this challenge has been a steady stream of media stories suggesting that recycling itself is “dying”. But is this really the case?

 While industry veterans have watched recycling survive and continue to grow through past market downturns, people outside the industry often lack this context to recognize that this situation will eventually pass.

 Are recycling programs worth the cost and effort?
 Does putting a bottle in a recycling bin actually make a difference?
-These are reasonable questions that decision makers and the general public are asking.
-Even after commodity prices eventually bounce back, the current one-dimensional narrative suggesting that “recycling is broken” has potential to settle into a general perception undermining support for recycling programs long into the future.
+These are reasonable questions that decision-makers and the general public are asking.
+Even after commodity prices eventually bounce back, the current one-dimensional narrative suggesting that “recycling is broken” has the potential to settle into a general perception undermining support for recycling programs long into the future.

 For example, consider the urban myth that suggests that it is pointless to recycle since “it all goes to the landfill anyway”.
 Whether someone witnessed this in the past or heard false rumors, this myth illustrates the corrosive effect that these types of negative impressions can have on recycling behavior.

 As an industry, we need to proactively offer an affirmative message through op-ed’s, media interviews, community forums, and other means to reinforce the public’s faith in recycling.
 The message we convey needs to be realistic.
 We need to aim not to sugarcoat the current challenges, but rather provide context that reinforces recycling’s long-term viability and the significant benefits it provides.
 So, what can we say to communicate these messages?